Finite state machines¶

 enum state myState = IDLE;

-// Timer interrupt once every second
+// Timer interrupt once per second

 if (myState == IDLE) {

-// Transition IDLE -> READ_SENSOR
+// State transition IDLE -> READ_SENSOR

 myState = READ_SENSOR;